 walk to the top of Mount Canobolas, near Orange.
 There is only one

-might expect, the course is mostly uphill but only a couple of sections
+course of 11km, with a two wave start at 9:00am and 9:10am.
+While the course is naturally mostly uphill only a couple of sections

 are steep.
 From the

 Great Volcanic is rightly called a 'Challenge' and requires a serious effort to complete.
 Getting

 If you go to our web albums you can see hundreds of pics to get an idea of what we do.